sift

 ) );

-Custom Queries and The Loop
+Custom Queries and Enhancing The Loop

 We recently developed advanced search functionality for one of our clients and found ourselves in this very situation.
 After wiring up our front-end search filters to our custom query, we didn’t want to have to rewrite our theme’s search results template.
-Using the pre_get_posts filter, we can execute a custom query and in turn alter the global $query object that is used in The Loop.
+Using the pre_get_posts filter, we can execute a custom query and, in turn, alter the global $query object that is used in The Loop.

 First, we add our filter and make sure we’re not altering any searches in the WordPress admin: